Sigmmma/c20/src/content/h1/tags/hud_message_text/readme.md

   Kavawuvi: Invader tag definitions
   MosesOfEgypt: Tag structure research
 ---
 This tag is specifically for messages that appear on your HUD, including level-specific messages like objectives and global generic interaction messages for vehicles, pickups, and devices.
-It is created by compiling [HMT files](~hmt) with [Tool](~tool#hud-messages-compilation).
+It is created by importing [HMT files](~hmt) with [Tool](~h1a-tool#hud-messages).

 # Scripted messages
 A HUD message can be shown for a 4 second duration like so: